andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

 - Step 1: You need to authenticate and authorize yourself by logging into the Azure portal.
-- Step 2: Create a Resource Group.
+- Step 2: Create a Resource group.
 - Step 3: Create a virtual machine using Azure and some given specifications.
 - Step 4: Configure remote access to the virtual machines using Remote Desktop Protocol (RDP).
 - Step 5: Download/Install these applications: CGI on IIS, PHP Manager, Rewrite Module, PHP 7.3.8, VC_redist.x86.exe, & MySQL 5.5.62